robhagemans/monobit/README.md

 =========================

 `monobit` lets you modify and convert bitmap fonts.
-It supports dozens of bitmap font formats and a few vector font formats, including formats with little or no support elsewhere -- including Apple KanjiTalk fbit fonts, Amiga colorfonts, Windows vector fonts, BeOS, GEOS, RiscOS and many others.
+It supports dozens of bitmap font formats and a few vector font formats, including some with little or no support elsewhere -- Apple fbit fonts, Amiga colorfonts, Windows vector fonts, BeOS, GEOS, RiscOS and many others.

 `monobit`'s native format is `yaff`, a human-friendly, text-based format focused on the preservation of glyphs, metrics and metadata.
 Details are given in [the `yaff` font file format specification](https://github.com/robhagemans/monobit/blob/master/YAFF.md).